spikegrobstein/mcwrapper/README.markdown

 The above will start up a Minecraft server instance using default settings.
 All support files related to mcwrapper will be stored in this new mcwrapper directory.
 Updating to the latest version is as easy as cd'ing into the mcwrapper directory and typing `git pull`

+If you're starting without a Minecraft server installed and want to get everything running quickly, once you have unpacked a tarball or cloned the `git` repository, run the following command:

+    ./mcwrapper install

+This will download the current version of `minecraft_server.jar` from Mojang and place it in the correct location.
+You can then run the `start` action to start it up.

 Basic usage is:

     ./mcwrapper <action> [ <action_params> ]